-Session Recordings: Please read the Guidelines on Remote Teaching and Learning.
-You will be notified through a 'pop-up' box in Zoom if a lecture or portion of a class is being recorded.
+Session Recordings: Class sessions will be recorded through McGill's Lecture Recording system as available.
+For live sessions, student voices may or may not be captured and video is limited to the projector.
+For online sessions, you will be notified through a 'popup' box in Zoom if a lecture or portion of a class is being recorded.
 By remaining in sessions that are recorded, you agree to the recording, and you understand that your image, voice, and name may be disclosed to classmates.
 You also agree that recordings will be made available in myCourses to students registered in the course.
 If you are not comfortable being in a class that is recorded, you may decide to not take part by logging off Zoom.
-Instructors will make class video recordings available in myCourses so that students who log off will be able to later watch the recording.
+Lecture recordings of any kind will be available on myCourses on the Lecture Recording tab.